Stoney Trail: Lane count

+Despite being a relatively new highway, some sections of Stoney Trail have seen upgrades since they opened, including lane additions.

 History

 Planning for the Calgary and Edmonton ring roads began in the 1970s when Alberta developed some restricted development areas in a corridor of land then mostly outside the developed civic areas for future infrastructure, including high-speed ring-road systems.
 This land is also known as the Transportation and Utility Corridor (TUC), as land set aside for future road and utility purposes.
 Land acquisition started in 1974, and by the time the ring road projects were initiated, Alberta had acquired 97% of the lands.
 The Calgary TUC failed to include a corridor in southwest Calgary between Glenmore Trail and Highway 22X.
 The City of Calgary is bounded along 37 Street SW by the Tsuut'ina Nation.
 The developed areas of Calgary had already reached 37 Street SW around the Glenmore Reservoir inhibiting the ability of the government to impose an RDA.
 The missing link in the TUC map created uncertainty in the future positioning of the southwest leg of the freeway.
 In 2013, a land acquisition agreement was signed by Alberta with the Tsuut'ina Nation, and construction began in 2016.